yusufessam22/dsml-portfolio/index.md

 ### 🧠 Methods & Models

+- **Machine Learning Models:**
-Three machine learning models were developed and compared:
+  - Three forecasting models were developed and evaluated:

-- **Support Vector Machine (SVM):**
-  - Used radial basis function (RBF) kernel
-  - Minimal tuning required; robust in high-dimensional settings
+    - **Support Vector Machine (SVM):** Used a radial basis function (RBF) kernel.
+Minimal tuning was required, and it was generally robust in high-dimensional settings.

-- **Artificial Neural Network (ANN):**
-  - Two hidden layers with 6 neurons each
-  - ReLU activation, Adam optimiser, 100 epochs
-  - Early stopping based on validation loss
+    - **Artificial Neural Network (ANN):** A feedforward neural network consisting of two hidden layers with 6 neurons each, ReLU activation, and the Adam optimiser.
+Trained over 100 epochs with early stopping based on validation loss.

-- **Long Short-Term Memory (LSTM):**
-  - Two hidden layers with 50 neurons each
-  - tanh activation, sigmoid recurrent activation
-  - Dropout regularisation to reduce overfitting
+    - **Long Short-Term Memory (LSTM):** Used two hidden layers with 50 neurons each, tanh activation, and sigmoid recurrent activation.
+Dropout regularisation was applied to reduce overfitting.

-- **Training environment:**
+- **Train-validation-test split:**
-  - Python (Scikit-learn, TensorFlow)
-  - Google Colab (Jupyter notebook)
+  - 80% of each river’s streamflow data was used for training and 20% for testing
+  - The training set was further split into a training and validation set, with the validation portion set to 20% of the training data
+  - The 20% validation size was selected through trial and error, as it more consistently produced the best results during training and fine-tuning

 - **Evaluation metrics:**
-  - MAE (Mean Absolute Error)
-  - RMSE (Root Mean Square Error)
-  - R² (Coefficient of Determination)
+  - **MAE (Mean Absolute Error):** Measures average magnitude of forecast error, giving equal weight to all errors
+  - **RMSE (Root Mean Square Error):** Penalises larger errors more heavily than MAE, making it useful for highlighting poor performance during extreme flows
+  - **R² (Coefficient of Determination):** Indicates the proportion of variance in the streamflow data that is explained by the model
-  - RM (Ranking Mean): average ranking across metrics for model comparison
+  - **RM (Ranking Mean):** Average ranking of each model across all metrics to identify the best-performing one

+- **Hyperparameter tuning:**
+  - A trial-and-error approach was used to find suitable hyperparameter settings that would perform reasonably across all rivers
+  - While this method yielded workable models, it was not the most efficient or optimal
+  - In hindsight, a more systematic method such as Bayesian optimisation would have likely improved model performance and generalisability

 ---

 ### 📈 Results & Evaluation

-Among the 99 models tested across 11 river datasets, the ANN model with Scenario 3 inputs (ANN3) consistently produced the most accurate results.
-It ranked first in 4 out of 11 rivers and achieved the highest average RM score (3.27).
+Among the 99 models tested across 11 river datasets, the **ANN3** model (Artificial Neural Network with Scenario 3 input lags) consistently emerged as the best performer.
+It ranked first in **4 out of 11 rivers** (Sungai Johor, Sungai Pahang, Sungai Arau, Sungai Selangor) and achieved the **second-best average RM score (3.27)**, just marginally behind ANN2 (3.21).
+Despite this, ANN3 is selected as the best overall model due to its superior ability to produce top-performing forecasts across more rivers.

 <figure align="center">
   <img src="images/flowtrack_ann3_performance.png" alt="ANN3 best performance" width="500"/>